oyvindskaaden/dotfiles/README.md

 # oyvindskaaden's dotfiles

-This cofig is mainly for my personal ThinkPad T450, but with a little tweaking, it should work for you
+This config is mainly for my personal ThinkPad T450, but with a little tweaking, it should work for you

 If you want to use these dotfiles on your Linux system, use: